Preview Mode Links will not work in preview mode

 RebeccaH

-almost fifteen years ago
+fifteen and a half years ago

 Thanks for this great episode!
 I tried to comb/spin some Spaelsau about 10 years ago with Viking Combs, didn\\\'t know what I was doing, but managed to spin something out of it.
 I like the breed, the history, and the fiber, but didn\\\'t know what to do with the somewhat wiry finished yarn.
 It turned out to be great for needlepoint.
 You can put it through a canvas over & over, and it never gets worn like a soft yarn would.
 I still didnt\\\' know what to do with the short staple fiber, though, as I am not into felting.
 You have given me some ideas to try this breed again.